ITurres/ITurres-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I thank Microverse for this fantastic opportunity and the code reviewers for their advice and time!
+I thank Microverse for this fantastic opportunity, the code reviewers for their advice and time, and my coding partner [@Alibaba2023](https://github.com/Alibaba2023)!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>